-Chemical and Ultraviolet Damage
+Chemical and Ultraviolet Irritation

-A wide variety of chemicals have the potential to irritate your scalp and cause pain and sensitivity.
-Although virtually any chemical can cause a sensitivity, harsh chemicals, such as hair dye, permanent wave solution and hair straighteners, are more likely to cause pain and sensitivity than shampoos, conditioners and other everyday products.
-The sun also can wreak havoc on your scalp, especially in spots that are not covered or protected by thick hair.
+A wide variety of chemicals have the potential to irritate the scalp and cause pain and sensitivity.
+Although virtually any chemical can potentially cause scalp sensitivity, harsh chemicals such as hair dye, permanent wave solution and hair straighteners are more likely to cause pain and sensitivity than shampoos, conditioners and other everyday hair products.
+The topical hair growth drug minoxidil (Rogaine) can also cause scalp sensitivity in some people.

 Infections and Infestations